Edwin Stanton: General-in-Chief

-Lincoln eventually grew tired of McClellan's inaction, especially after his January 27, 1862, order to advance against the Confederates in the Eastern Theatre had provoked little military response from McClellan.
-On March 11, Lincoln relieved McClellan of his position as general-in-chief of the whole Union army—leaving him in charge of only the Army of the Potomac—and replaced him with Stanton.
-This created a bitter chasm in the relationship between Stanton and McClellan, and led McClellan's supporters to claim that Stanton "usurped" the role of general-in-chief, and that a secretary of war should be subordinate to military commanders.
+Lincoln eventually grew tired of McClellan's inaction, especially after his January 27, 1862, order to advance against the Confederates in the Eastern Theatre had resulted in no action by McClellan.
+On March 11, Lincoln relieved McClellan of his position as general-in-chief of the whole Union army, leaving him in charge of only the Army of the Potomac, and replaced him with Stanton.
+This created a bitter chasm in the relationship between Stanton and McClellan.
+McClellan's supporters claimed that Stanton "usurped" the role of general-in-chief, and that the Secretary of War should have no authority over military commanders.
 Lincoln ignored such calls, leaving military power consolidated with himself and Stanton.

 Meanwhile, McClellan was preparing for the first major military operation in the Eastern Theatre, the Peninsula Campaign.
 The Army of the Potomac began its movement to the Virginia Peninsula on March 17.
 The first action of the campaign was at Yorktown.
-Lincoln wanted McClellan to attack the town outright, but McClellan's inspection of the Confederate defensive works there compelled him to lay siege to the town instead.
-Washington politicians were angered at McClellan's choice to delay an attack.
-McClellan, however, requested reinforcements for his siege—the 11,000 men in Maj.
+Lincoln wanted McClellan to asssault Yorktown, but McClellan instead laid siege.
+Washington politicians were angered by McClellan's choice.
+McClellan, however, requested reinforcements for the siege: the 11,000 men in Maj.
 Gen. William B. Franklin's division, of Maj.
-Gen. Irvin McDowell's corps.
-Stanton wanted Maj.
-Gen. McDowell's corps to stay together and march on to Richmond, but McClellan persisted, and Stanton eventually capitulated.
+Gen. Irvin McDowell's I Corps.
+Stanton wanted I Corps to stay together and march on to Richmond, but McClellan persisted, and Stanton eventually capitulated.

+In addition, Stanton ordered McClellan to transfer one of his corps east to defend Washington.